 Special cocktails are the rage here and Skomal’s team is happy to create custom drinks for groups using freshly squeezed juices, house-made shrubs and mixes.
 Grilled Grapefruit Palomas is just one tasty option.

-Our trip to the back of the house gave us another peek at how the Sheraton Denver Downtown is excelling in hospitality scores.
+Our trip to the back of the house gave us another peek at how the Sheraton Denver Downtown Hotel is excelling in hospitality scores.
 Employee bulletin boards were littered with guest accolades, notes and cards praising above and beyond service.

 “It’s our people that make the difference,” says Dunn.
 A sentiment every planner can attest to, and a point of differentiation for the Marriott CRN.